avaneev/prvhash/README.md

 `10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`...

-The `sin(x)/x` (sinc function) series may give one an idea why it all works: it is squaring and integrating, ad infinitum.
+The `sin(x)/x` (sinc function) series gives an idea why it all works: it is squaring and integrating, ad infinitum.

 During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random